Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 and

 <p><center>
-<em>d</em>[<em>B</em>]/<em>dt</em> = -<em>k</em> · <em>[B]</em>.
+<em>d</em>[<em>B</em>]/<em>dt</em> = -<em>k</em> · [<em>B</em>].
 </center></p>

-Finally, our reaction-diffusion system includes the following reaction involving both particle types.
-The particles on the left side of this reaction are called **reactants** and the particles on the right side are called **products**.

-<p><center><em>A</em> + 2<em>B</em> → 3<em>B</em></center></p>

-To simulate this reaction on a particle level, if an *A* particle and two *B* particles collide with each other, then the *A* particle has some fixed probability *r* of being replaced by a third *B* particle.

-This third reaction is why we compared *A* to prey and *B* to predators, since we may like to conceptualize the reaction as two *B* particles consuming an *A* particle and producing an offspring *B* particle.

 ## Parameters are omnipresent in biological modeling

-Our plan is to initiate the system with a uniform concentration of *A* particles spread across the grid and a tightly packed collection of *B* particles in the center of the grid.
-But before we do this, we first point out that the results of our simulation may vary depending upon a few things.
+Before building a simulation corresponding to our reaction-diffusion model, we point out that the results of the simulation can vary depending upon a few things.

 A **parameter** is a variable quantity used as input to a model.
 Parameters are inevitable in biological modeling (and data science in general), and as we will see, changing parameters can cause major changes in the behavior of a system.

-Note that there are four parameters relevant to our reaction-diffusion system.
+Four parameters are relevant to our reaction-diffusion system.
 Three of these parameters are the feed rate (*f*) of *A* particles, the kill rate of the *B* particles (*k*), and the rate of the predator-prey reaction (*r*).
-The final parameter of interest corresponds to the diffusion rates (i.e., speeds) of the two types of particle.
-We report this as a single parameter because the diffusion rates are completely dependent on each other; once the diffusion rate of the *B* particles is set, the diffusion rate of *A* particles must be twice that of the *B* particles.
+The final parameter of interest corresponds to the diffusion rate (i.e., speeds) of the the *B* particles.
+Once this diffusion rate is set, the diffusion rate of *A* particles must be twice that of the *B* particles.

-You can think of all these parameters as dials we can turn, observing how the system changes on the macro level.
+We think of all these parameters as dials that we can turn, observing how the system changes as a result.
 For example, if we raise the diffusion rate, then the particles will be moving around and bouncing into each other more, which means that we will see more of the reaction *A* + 2*B* → 3*B*.

 **STOP:** What will happen as we increase or decrease the feed rate *f*?
 What about the kill rate *k*?
 {: .notice--primary}

 A reaction like *A* + 2*B* → 3*B* is typically thought of as occurring at a **bulk reaction rate**, which is the total number of reactions occurring as a function of the concentration of reactants.
-In the following tutorial, CellBlender uses the software **MCell** to simulate our reaction-diffusion model; MCell is built upon some advanced probabilistic methods that allow it to use the bulk reaction rate to determine the probability that a reaction will happen if the particles needed as reactants collide.
+In the following tutorial, CellBlender uses the MCell software to simulate our reaction-diffusion model; MCell is built upon some advanced probabilistic methods that allow it to use the bulk reaction rate to determine the probability that a reaction will happen if the particles needed as reactants collide.

 The same goes for the feed and kill reactions; new *A* particles are formed, and old *B* particles are destroyed, via probabilities that are computed from reaction rates.
 For now, you can think of the rate of a reaction as directly related to its probability of occurring.

-When we return from this tutorial, we will examine the patterns that we are able to draw within this tutorial.
+In the following tutorial, we will initiate our reaction-diffusion system with a uniform concentration of *A* particles spread across the grid and a tightly packed collection of *B* particles in the center of the grid.
+When we return from this tutorial, we will see what patterns form, if any.

 [Visit tutorial](turing-cellblender){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}